 • The Master of Jurisprudence (MJ) program is specifically designed for professionals who do not seek to practice law, but who regularly encounter legal issues in their work and/or would benefit from a sophisticated and nuanced understanding of legal reasoning and doctrine.

-• Several joint degree programs are offered: JD/MBA (with the Kellstadt Graduate School of Business); JD/MS in Computer Science/Technology (with the College of Computing and Digital Media); JD/MA in International Studies (with the College of Liberal Arts and Social Sciences); JD/MS in Public Services Management (with the School of Public Service); JD/Master in International & European Business Law with Pontificia Universidad Comillas School of Law in Madrid.
+• Seven joint degree programs are offered: JD/LLM; BA/JD 3+3 (with the College of Liberal Arts & Social Sciences); JD/MBA (with the Kellstadt Graduate School of Business); JD/MS in Computer Science Technology (with the College of Computing and Digital Media); JD/MA in International Studies (with the College of Liberal Arts and Social Sciences); JD/MS in Public Services Management (with the School of Public Service); JD/Master in International & European Business Law (with Pontificia Universidad Comillas School of Law in Madrid).

 • The College of Law has more than 15,000 living alumni.
 Graduates include three former mayors of Chicago and public officials at all levels of government; more than 350 current and retired state and federal judges; some of the nation's top trial lawyers; CEOs, CFOs and executives of worldwide corporations; and nationally recognized advocates for social justice and human rights.